Share This Post

 Now that you know more about probate in South Carolina, you may be wondering whether it’s smart to approach estate planning with the intent of avoiding probate altogether.
 There are many things to consider, so that’s the subject of the next blog.

-For help with your estate plan, contact Gem McDowell and his associate Lauren Turowetz at the Law Office of Gem McDowell in Mount Pleasant.
-Contact Gem and Lauren today at (843) 284-1021 to set up a consultation.
+For help with your estate plan, contact Gem McDowell Law Group in Mount Pleasant.
+Contact Gem today at (843) 284-1021 to set up a consultation.